 Life doesn’t always go to plan.
-It’s stressful if you don’t fall pregnant straight away, Don’t be afraid to seek help.
+It can be stressful if you don’t fall pregnant straight away.
+Don’t be afraid to seek help.
 We’ve put together a few tips that may help ease the strain.

 Severe stress, crises and far-reaching changes can reduce fertility temporarily.
 This is known as temporary infertility or subfertility.
 For example, your cycle may become irregular for psychosomatic reasons.
 If you put yourself under too much pressure, your sex life and relationship can suffer.

 Relaxing and being patient can help ease the pressure and reduce stress.
 Physical exercises tailored to the desire for children, autogenic training and progressive muscle relaxation can have a positive effect.
 And importantly – don’t give up hope too soon.
 It’s perfectly normal even for a physically healthy couple to take up to a year to get pregnant.
 The chances of conceiving are no more than 20 to 30% per cycle, decreasing with age.

 Tip 2: Relax and reconnect with your partner

 Examinations and treatment are exhausting.
 They put you and your relationship under strain.
 Remember what you used to like to do before starting treatment.
 What did you enjoy doing as a couple?
 Make time for each other away from the stress of trying for a baby and focus on the positives of your marriage or partnership.

 As there are only a few days in a cycle when you can fall pregnant, it's a good idea to use a fertility tracker such as Ava.
 If you have a busy schedule or don’t see each other often, it can be reassuring to know exactly when you ovulate